2007 Formula One espionage controversy: FIA investigation

 On 4 July 2007, McLaren announced it had conducted an investigation and concluded that "no Ferrari intellectual property has been passed to any other members of the team or incorporated into [our] cars."
 The team also invited the FIA to inspect its cars to confirm these facts; "In order to address some of the speculation McLaren has invited the FIA to conduct a full review of its cars to satisfy itself that the team has not benefited from any intellectual property of another competitor."
 Since the revelation of Coughlan's involvement in the affair, McLaren provided a full set of drawings and development documents to the FIA, detailing all updates made to the team's chassis since the incident occurred at the end of April.

 On 12 July 2007, the FIA announced that it had summoned McLaren to an extraordinary meeting of the FIA World Motor Sport Council to answer charges that they had breached Article 151C of the International Sporting Code.
 At the hearing on 26 July 2007, FIA found that Vodafone McLaren-Mercedes was in possession of confidential Ferrari information and is therefore in breach of the Code, but with no evidence that they had used the information no punishment was levied.
 However, the FIA reserved the right to reconvene on the matter if any such evidence subsequently came to light.

 Ferrari labelled the decision "incomprehensible"; Autosport judged the team to be "furious".
 McLaren said "[a] unanimous decision has been taken by the FIA which in McLaren's opinion is very balanced and fair."
 The matter was referred to the FIA International Court of Appeal, with the hearing scheduled for 13 September 2007.

 On 1 August 2007, Ron Dennis, in an open letter to the president of the Italian motorsport authority Luigi Macaluso, accused Ferrari of giving a false and dishonest version of events and further that the car used to win the 2007 Australian Grand Prix was illegal.
 McLaren learned of the "illegal" floor device from Nigel Stepney, with the team describing this contact as whistle-blowing.
 However the team insists that following this incident, Jonathan Neale instructed Coughlan to cease contact with Stepney.
-McLaren accuse Ferrari of trying to blur this "whistle-blowing" of which McLaren was aware, with Coughlan's possession of the 780 page Ferrari dossier of which it insists it was not aware.
+McLaren accused Ferrari of trying to blur this "whistle-blowing" of which McLaren was aware, with Coughlan's possession of the 780 page Ferrari dossier of which it insists it was not aware.